 Search the lot number found on your bottle or package below to see the relevant lab results.

 Third Party Certifications

 Here at Mt.
 Folly, Laura’s Mercantile, and Homestead Alternatives, we have numerous third party certifications.
 We want to walk you through them all, to show the standards we exact from field to product.

 We can’t grow hemp without approval and licensing from the Kentucky Department of Agriculture.
 Each year, we submit a detailed plan for our crop, with field coordinates and our research plan.
 We agree to field testing for THC levels by an outside hemp inspector prior to harvest.
 THC is the compound that produces a “high,” and by law our hemp floral material can have only a trace amount, no more than 0.3%.

 Below is our license for participation in Kentucky's Hemp Research Pilot Program.

-Also, we have received our preliminary approval to participate in the Kentucky Department of Agriculture's Industrial Hemp Program for 2019.
+Also, we have received approval to participate in the Kentucky Department of Agriculture's Industrial Hemp Program for 2019.

 USDA Organic Certification

 Crops at Mt.
 Folly are certified USDA organic.The certificate is provided below, and includes our hemp CBD crop.
 This certification means no chemical fertilizers, pesticides or herbicides are used on the hemp.
 Frequently, you’ll hear that “all hemp is organic,” because no pesticides or herbicides are approved for the crop.
 While technically this is correct, many pesticides and herbicides are in development for hemp and the lack of approved pesticides and herbicides doesn’t prevent farms from using chemical “burn downs,” such as Round-Up, before planting.
 We do NOT do this.